nickrchambers/randomtypes/README.md

 Nowl is implemented using Flex and Bison, which should be available in most places.
 There are probably many errors in this hurried implementation - these are likely due to the difficulties of programming under the constraints of current systems' archaic typing rules.<br/>

 <h3>Running programs</h3>
 Programs can be run by executing ./lang &lt;src.nwl, if the program is in src.nwl.
-You can actually write programs that do stuff, and there are a few examples in the repo.
+There are a few example programs in the repo.